Uzebox/uzebox/cad/Enclosures/Fightstick/V4.0/README.md

 ## Bill of Materials

-The main components required to build this joystick are a Sanwa compatible joystick and 8x 30 mm diameter buttons along with the wires to connect the joystick and every button to the controller PCB.
-All three of these can be bought together in kit for less than $10.
+The main components required to build this joystick are a Sanwa compatible joystick and 8x 30 mm diameter buttons and the wires with spade connectors to connect the joystick and every button to the controller PCB.
+All three of these can be [bought together in kit for less than $10](https://vi.aliexpress.com/item/1005007982022398.html).

 You will also need: